 At Newark Orchard School, assessment is used effectively to promote learning and raise standards.

-On entry to the school a baseline assessment will be carried out to determine which pathway is the most suitable, taking into account both the age and stage of each pupil.
+On entry to the school a baseline assessment will be carried out to determine which pathway is the most suitable, considering both the age and stage of each pupil.